usamatufail/usamatufail/README.md

 ### Hi there!
 You are at Sam's profile. 👋

-- 🔭 I’m currently working on React Projects as Front End Engineer.
+- 🔭 I’m currently working as a Full Stack Developer.
-- 🌱 I’m currently learning Nestjs and GraphQL in depth.
+- 🌱 I’ve recently gained experienced about monorepos (nx and turborepo).
 - 📫 How to reach me: samtufail726@gmail.com
-- ⚡ Fun fact: Always learning and improving myself from the people I work with <3
+- ⚡ Fun fact: Always learning somthing